MariagraziaAlastra/Tutorializr/README.md

 * Implement code highlighter;
 * Integrate some WYSIWYG editor (or just some basic functionalities) in the textareas dedicated to the lesson explanation;
-* Save changes to the code when going back to previous lessons;
 * Add social buttons;
 * Create more templates;
 * Add more content to the home page.